csu-hci-projects/SP24-Music-Vs-No-Music-Effectiveness-On-Cognitive-Response-Time-And-Typing-Efficiency/README.md

 Youtube link:

 For teams meetings:
-2/6, 2/12, 2/15 for 44 minutes, 2/26 for 23 minutes, 3/21 for 33 minutes, and messages in teams throughout the entire week of Monday - Friday.
+2/6, 2/12, 2/15 for 44 minutes, 2/26 for 23 minutes, 3/21 for 33 minutes, and messages in teams throughout the entire week of Monday - Friday since the team was formed.
 Jonquill worked on the typing test.
 Shea worked on the eye tracker and qb test.
 Jonquill and Shea both worked on the paper.